Best Of17 min read

 • Steep learning curve for advanced features

-• Per-user pricing can get expensive at scale
+• Per-user pricing adds up at scale

 3. Wrike — Best for Multi-Project Construction Firms